 What Type of Bread is Best for French Toast?

 Challah and brioche are hands-down the best bread for French toast.
 They’re both thick and sturdy with a tender, pillow-y crumb and enriched with eggs and butter, which pairs so well with the rich custard each slice soaks in.
+You can buy a loaf at your local bakery or make our homemade challah bread recipe.

 Other varieties like sourdough, French bread, and even Texas Toast will work too if that’s all you can find.
-You can even get creative by using flavored bread, like chocolate challah, cinnamon challah, or even chocolate babka!
+You can even get creative by using flavored bread, like chocolate challah, cinnamon challah, or chocolate babka!

 Tips for Success